Welcome

 The form submitted to HMRC (for SDLT) or the Welsh Revenue Authority (for LTT) reporting the details of the transaction and calculating the tax due.

-• SDLT: Return and payment must be made within 14 calendar days of completion.
+• SDLT: Return and payment must be made within 14 calendar days of the effective date.

-• LTT: Return and payment must be made within 30 calendar days of completion.
+• LTT: Return and payment must be made within 30 calendar days of the effective date.

 Key Term: completion